notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

   B = - \nabla \psi
 $$

-Thus, by modeling $\psi$ in place of $B$ directly, we are implicitly modeling a vector field that follows the second law.[^wahlstrom][^solin] The first law will be added as a regularization in the optimization procedure.
+Thus, by modelling $\psi$ in place of $B$ directly, we are implicitly modelling a vector field that follows the second law.[^wahlstrom][^solin] The first law will be added as a regularization in the optimization procedure.

-[^wahlstrom]: Niklas Wahlström et al., "Modeling magnetic fields using Gaussian Processes", *2013 International Conference on Acoustics, Speech and Signal Processing (ICASSP)*
+[^wahlstrom]: Niklas Wahlström et al., "Modelling magnetic fields using Gaussian Processes", *2013 International Conference on Acoustics, Speech and Signal Processing (ICASSP)*

-[^solin]: Arno Solin et al., "Modeling and interpolation of the ambient magnetic field by Gaussian processes", *arXiv:1509.04634*
+[^solin]: Arno Solin et al., "Modelling and interpolation of the ambient magnetic field by Gaussian processes", *arXiv:1509.04634*

 ## Differentiable interpolation